mekevans/forestTIME-builder/README.md

 To use this version of the database, see the ["carbon" document here](https://github.com/diazrenata/forestTIME-builder/blob/add-annual-carbon-good/carbon.md).

+## Status of this branch

+- This version implements two interpolation methods that are different from the one used in the `pre_carbon` branch.
+On the `pre_carbon` branch, trees that die are assumed to have died in the survey year in which they are first recorded as dead.
+This branch uses a "midpoint" and a "mortyr" method.
+In the "midpoint" method, dead trees are assumed to have died at the midpoint of the remeasurement year in which they died (e.g. a tree recorded as alive in 2010 and dead in 2020 is assumed to have died in 2015).
+The "mortyr" method is the same as the midpoint, **except** that if a tree has a `MORTYR` recorded, the tree is assumed to have died in `MORTYR`.
+- There have been additional interpolation methods discussed, e.g. taking into account disturbance years and types.
+This branch does not do any of that.
+- Interpolation continues for as long as a tree remains in the database.
+It stops in the last survey year in which the tree is recorded. _TODO that has been discussed, but not implemented: Extend the interpolation period to the midpoint of the remeasurement period immediately after the last record of a tree._
+- Annualized measurements are generated only for trees that meet these criteria: Either alive in all survey periods, or alive in some surveys and dead in others; **and** have no NA measurements for HT or DIA.
+This excludes a lot (30-40%) of trees.
+Many trees can be re-added by adding trees that are always recorded as dead and/or have some NA measurements.
+NA measurements are likely to break the current code, so one solution is to filter the *measurements* to remove individual surveys with NA measurements but keep other records for that tree.
+I (Renata) began investigating this in the `allow_more` branch, but it may be equally efficient to start this work fresh.
+- Some trees have NA measurements sandwiched between non-NA measurements.
+We could get additional information by interpolating the NA measurements from the adjoining non-NA measurements.
+This branch does not attempt any of this.
+- This branch does not filter at all based on DIA.
+Trees with DIA < 5 are saplings measured on the subplot.
+Carbon estimated from these trees should be (somehow) scaled up to proportionally account for the area of the full plot.
+Or, these trees could be filtered out until they reach DIA >= 5.
+This branch does neither of these things.
+- This branch generates NSVB carbon variable estimates based on interpolated annual measurements of HT and DIA using the two interpolation methods.
+It does so using David Walker's code copied essentially verbatim from the `nsvb_test.zip` file he sent the group in September 2024.
+- The carbon estimation procedure runs locally.
+It runs for some states in GH actions but fails for others with a timeout.
+I (Renata) believe this is because it takes a lot of time/memory to run the carbon estimation on states with a lot of trees (e.g. Minnesota, Wisconsin).
+Currently, I just don't run this on those states in GH actions.
+To get it running, you'd need to either speed up the carbon estimation code or break the states into smaller units (e.g. counties).

 # forestTIME-builder
 Scripts to generate a forestTIME database.
 Ancestral code is in forestTIME and automatic-trees, which has a bloated git history.